Articles on Objective Justification

 IV.
 Objective Justification in the Confessions

-When the Confessions state “A man is justified by faith when he believes that his sins are forgiven for Christ’s sake,” they are not referring to a future or consequent forgiveness, but one which has already taken place for Christ’s sake, and is declared as such in the Gospel.
+When the Confessions state “a man is justified by faith when he believes that his sins are forgiven for Christ’s sake,” (Ap.
+XX, par.
+9, among many others) they are not referring only to a future or consequent forgiveness that takes place only after it is believed, but a forgiveness which has already taken place for Christ’s sake, and is declared as such in the Gospel.
+The grammar itself makes this plain, for if the Confessions intended to speak only of a forgiveness consequent to faith, they would have to describe this forgiveness in the future tense, not as a present reality.
+They would have to state that “a man is justified by faith when he believes that his sins will be forgiven for Christ sake after he believes.”

 “When the Lord Jesus came he forgave all men the sin that none could escape and by shedding his blood canceled the bond that stood against us.